 - Consequently, drag down the Fill Handle tool for the other cells.

 Finally, you get the result for the Accumulated Depreciation.

 - This time, we calculate the Year End Taxable Rental Value.
 To do this operation, insert the value in the E12 cell.

 In cell $C$6, we subtract the Accumulated Depreciation from the Asset Basis.

 Note: If you want to use a cell as an absolute reference, just press the F4 key while selecting the cell.

 Eventually, you will get the result after pressing ENTER and dragging it down for the other cells.

 We have provided a practice section.
 This can be used as a Rental Property Depreciation Calculator.

 That’s all about today’s session.
-And these are some easy steps to create a rental property calculator in Excel.
+These are some easy steps to create a rental property calculator in Excel.
 Please let us know in the comments section if you have any questions or suggestions.
 For a better understanding, please download the practice sheet.
-Visit our website, Exceldemy, a one-stop Excel solution provider, to find out about diverse kinds of Excel methods.
 Thanks for your patience in reading this article.